Liquidity Risk

 Market conditions: Both a lack of buyers and an abundance of sellers can limit a business or individual’s ability to sell an asset.

-Example of Liquidity Risk
+Liquidity Risk Example

 On the way back from a delivery, one of the drivers gets into an accident and their truck is totaled.
-The company’s insurance provider is trying to deny the claim, so the company does not expect to receive a payout for at least four months (if at all).
+The company’s insurance provider is trying to deny the claim, so the company does not expect to receive a payout for at least four months (if ever).
 The company still needs to deliver on its monthly commitments, but cannot do so with only nine trucks.

-Since Company ABC cannot meet its financial obligations without incurring a loss from the sale of its asset, it is experiencing liquidity risk.
+Because Company ABC cannot meet its financial obligations without incurring a loss from the sale of its asset, it is experiencing liquidity risk.

 Types of Liquidity Risk